The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies

 It is clearly shown in the top-left panel of \reffig{fig:TNG50basic} that galaxies dominated by spheroidal structures are common in massive galaxies producing the well-known mass-size relation, where disk galaxies are rare.
 Systematic comparisons between the mass-size relation in observations and that in \TNG\ are given in \citet{Rodriguez-Gomez2019, Genel2018} for TNG100 and in \citet{Pillepich2019} for TNG50.
 As shown in the middle panels of \reffig{fig:TNG50basic}, galaxies with more massive bulges are generally more compact (smaller size and larger central density), while those with massive halos (bottom panels) are not that dramatically different in $r_{\rm e}$ from galaxies dominated by disky structures.
 Interestingly, we can see that many galaxies with massive stellar halos are as extended as disk galaxies in less massive cases of $M_{\rm s} \lesssim 10^{10.6}$.
 Galaxies with massive bulges are generally the most compact objects over a broad mass range.

 The mass fraction of spheroidal components decomposed by \autoGMM\ is tightly correlated with $K_{\rm rot}$ that is almost independent of galaxy stellar mass. $K_{\rm rot}>0.5$ has been widely used as a criterion to select disk galaxies in simulations.
-This criterion selects almost the same group of galaxies using $f_{\rm sph} < 0.5$.
+This criterion selects almost the same group of galaxies as using $f_{\rm sph} < 0.5$.
 Both galaxies with massive bulges and halos are thus generally classified as elliptical/early-type galaxies, while they are clearly different types of galaxies.
 The galaxies with massive bulges have somewhat stronger rotation ($K_{\rm rot} \sim 0.4-0.6$) and more disky morphology (\reffig{fig:example_dens}) than those with massive halos.
 This suggests that galaxies with massive bulges are analogues of fast rotator ETGs from both morphological and kinematic points of view.